Orientation: cosmology, geography, genealogy

-This text helps to understand Plate A, beginning with the first image of the cosmos.
+This text, in nuce, helps to understand Panel A, beginning with the first image of the cosmos.

-The three images in the plate (two of which were drawn by Warburg), prove by the way they are drawn and schematized, that they are intended to orientate, and by disassociation, represent and project a hermeneutical grid.
+The three images in the panel (two of which were drawn by Warburg), prove by the way they are drawn and schematised, that they are intended to orientate, and by disassociation, represent and project a hermeneutical grid.

 Itineraries of interpretation: 1.Transmigrations/peregrinations/filiations

 The geographical map, positioned at the centre of Panel A is a guiding theme in Warburgian studies: the peregrination of images, subjects and symbols.
 The map is preserved with the materials for the Conference of German Orientalists (September 1926; WIA III 96.3.4) and is derived from a note elaborated by Warburg and his wife in 1911 (Bing 1957).